GSA/tts-a11y-guild/_pages/screenreader.md

 layout: post
 ---

 Welcome to using a screen reader to access a website!
+The contents after this paragraph are visually hidden and are available when using a screen reader with your broswer.
+No peeking!

+<div class="usa-sr-only">

 As you have probably figured out, this page can only be read by using a screen reader (or by reading the source code).

 Quora user Nick Steele estimated that [about 4.4 million people in the USA use a screen reader](https://ux.stackexchange.com/a/119596).
 If you’re interested in a more detailed breakdown of peoples’ preferences, [WebAIM surveyed 1465 screen reader users](https://webaim.org/projects/screenreadersurvey5/) about their use of screen readers.
 If you’re feeling brave, try using your screen reader to read both of the pages linked previously.

 Now that you’ve done some reading, let’s try filling out a form using your screen reader!
-The form is visually hidden directly after this section and will be available a screen reader through your broswer.
-No peeking!

-<div class="usa-sr-only">
 <h2>Screen Reader Demo Form - It doesn't submit anything</h2>
   <form action="">
     <input name="Name" type="text" aria-label="name" id="name">
     <input name="Email address" type="text" aria-label="email" id="email">